WhazzItToYa/Streamerbot-FiveM/README.md

 * Run Action "Send FiveM Console Command", with Run Immediately = Checked.

 The import includes a couple of sample actions that set the crosshair to different styles.

+## Acknowledgements

+Thank you to Josh for the Stream Deck plugin [FX Commands](https://github.com/josh-tf/fxcommands), from which this code borrows extensively.